Gear and Endorsements

 PEDALS, EFFECTS, AND AMPS

-SIGNAL PATH: Peterson StroboStomp HD strobe tuner pedal --- Origin Effects Cali76 Limiting Amplifier/Compressor (with Lundahl Transformer) --- Gallien Krueger PLEX Preamp (to Front-of-House and monitors).
+SIGNAL PATH: Peterson StroboStomp HD strobe tuner pedal --- Origin Effects Cali76 Limiting Amplifier/Compressor (with Lundahl Transformer) --- Radial Bassbone V2 preamp/DI (to Front-of-House and monitors).
 EFFECTS LOOP: Line 6 HX Stomp --- Darkglass Microtubes B3K Overdrive --- EBS Octabass octave pedal.
-OTHER: Radial HotShot DM1 XLR toggle pedal (vocal microphone toggle that switches from my vocal to a talkback for band and crew in-ear monitors).
+OTHER: Radial HotShot DM1 XLR toggle pedal (vocal microphone toggle that switches from my vocal to a talkback so I can communicate with the artist, band, and crew through their in-ear monitors).
 Loom and patch panel custom-made by Best-Tronics Pro Audio (BTPA).
 All patch cables are made by Pig Hog Cables.